-All students will take Science, either Combined, or Triple.
-To be eligible for Triple Science, students must attain at least a Securing = by the end of Year 8
+All students will take Science, but must choose either Combined, or Triple.
+To be eligible for Triple Science, students must attain at least a Securing= by the end of Year 8

 Personalised Routes

 Students may be guided towards subjects which best suit their needs following discussions with senior staff.